lempuris/Globomatics-Conference-App/README.md

-# Spring Integration: Getting Started - 01 - Start
+# Spring Integration:

-This is a demo project for the Pluralsight course "Spring Integration: Getting Started" by Jesper de Jong.
+This is a demo project on Spring Integration

 Demo 1: Starting point.

-## Starting point

-This is the starting point for the demo application that we'll be working with throughout the course.

 ### Building